-Tourists have entirely stopped going to the beach following a government-enforced shutdown in the country, from March 26, to control the spread of novel coronavirus.
+Tourists have entirely stopped going to the beach following a government enforced shutdown in the country, from March 26, to control the spread of the novel coronavirus.

 Thanks to the halt in human activity, nature responded in kind.
-The beach morning glory started to return and this newspaper ran the report highlighting its ecological benefits, and how it is considered to be a key component of the ecosystem.
+The beach morning glory started to return and the Star ran the report highlighting its ecological benefits, and wrote how it is considered to be a key component of the ecosystem.

-The report, which was heavily shared on social media, eventually prompted action from the authorities concerned.
+The report was also heavily shared on social media.
+Eventually prompting action from the authorities.

-Just three days after it was published, local authorities have kicked off a process to launch a pilot project to conserve sagarlata, a natural barrier against waves and a protector (from erosion) of the seashore.
+Just three days into publishing of the report, local authorities have kicked off a process to launch a pilot project to conserve beach morning glory, a natural barrier against waves and a protector (from erosion) of the seashore.

 Md Kamal Hossen, deputy commissioner of Cox's Bazar, visited the area at Dorianagar on Friday to determine further plans.

-Authorities intend to conserve a one kilometre stretch of the beachside -- from Dorianagar to Inani Beach -- so that sagarlata and red crabs, which are often seen around the vines, can thrive without any human interruption, the DC said.
+Authorities intend to conserve a stretch of one kilometre area -- from Dorianagar to Inani Beach -- so that beach morning glory and red crabs which are often seen around the vines can thrive without any human interruption, the DC said.